 The dog begins to live at the client house with the client after three or four days of training.
 The client is now responsible for the dog's total care and exercise after class hours.
 If ten days of training is required, the client gets the weekend off from training.
 Some clients return home for this weekend, while others relax at NEADS.

 NEADS resides on 18 acres of beautiful, protected New England land in the heart of Massachusetts.
-Our campus encompasses everything we need to produce skilled, happy, accomplished Assistance Dogs, and offers our clients a quiet respite from everyday life when they come to us for training.
+Our campus encompasses everything we need to produce skilled, happy, accomplished Service Dogs, and offers our clients a quiet respite from everyday life when they come to us for training.
 Each person has her/his own bedroom and bathrooms may be shared.
 Food and food preparation is the responsibility of each client.
 The house has a full kitchen, television, washer and dryer and internet access.
 Any help or support with activities of daily living is the responsibility of the client.

 Our campus includes: